 In most cases we can offer a same-day appointment and we are open long hours to accommodate most schedules.

 The manual nature of chiropractic treatment is the reason why patients normally see their chiropractor several times.
 While some medical treatment plans that can be continued at home (for example, taking antibiotics once a day for a couple of weeks), a patient needs to see the chiropractor for chiropractic care.

 After patients reach their initial health goals, many choose to continue with periodic visits to the chiropractor.
-It’s entirely up to the you to decide how much chiropractic care you want to receive!

 Each case is unique and can require a specific duration / frequency of treatment.
 The number of sessions can vary according to individual health goals.
 Most people notice progress within a week or two.
 As the stability of your spine improves, you will generally visit your chiropractor less and less often.
 In the most extreme chronic cases, a process of complete healing can take several months.

 Honestly this depends on a number of factors.
 Obviously there are some underlying issues which are easier to address than others, but it also depends very much on your own compliance – if you do the exercises that are recommended and you change some of the lifestyle factors which may be contributing (for example sitting at your desk for 8+ hours per day) then you will likely see a very quick and lasting improvement.
 If you do nothing else but see your Chiropractor then you will find the adjustments do not last as long and you will want to come more often.